cwellsx/time/src/topbar/markdown/help.md

 Data you enter is [permanently stored](/help/settings) in your browser.

 - Private &ndash; your data never leaves your browser, it is not sent back to the server.
-- Fast &ndash; the UI responds instantly, no network delay, it's a local application.
+- Fast &ndash; the UI responds instantly, there's no network delay, it's a local application.

 You needn't keep this open when you're working, it won't forget your data.
 Just bookmark it to reopen it easily.